JuliaLinearAlgebra/BLISBLAS.jl/README.md

 # BLISBLAS.jl

 BLISBLAS.jl is a Julia package that allows users to use the [BLIS](https://github.com/flame/blis) library for Julia's underlying BLAS.
-Note that OpenBLAS, which Julia ships by default, will still be used for LAPACK functionality (BLIS only provides BLAS!).
+Note that BLIS only provides BLAS but not LAPACK (OpenBLAS will still be used for LAPACK functionality).

-This package is based on [libblastrampoline](https://github.com/JuliaLinearAlgebra/libblastrampoline), which enables picking a BLAS (and/or LAPACK) library at runtime, and **requires Julia 1.7+**.
+This package is based on [libblastrampoline](https://github.com/JuliaLinearAlgebra/libblastrampoline), which enables picking a BLAS (and/or LAPACK) library at runtime, and thus **requires Julia 1.7+**.

 ## Installation